Directed Homophily-Aware Graph Neural Network: Experiments

 \subsection{Link prediction}

 In addition to node classification, we assess the performance of the proposed DHGNN on link prediction tasks.
+In these tasks, the edges in directed graphs are treated as ordered pairs.
+Negative samples are generated using the negative\_sampling method in PyG~\citep{pygcite}, following the same strategy as in \citep{nddgnn2024}.
+These negative samples exclude both the original edges and their reversed counterparts.
+The evaluation metric for link prediction is accuracy.
+This metric is not significantly affected by class imbalance since the number of negative samples matches that of positive edges.
+Although the traditional definition of heterophily based on node labels is not directly applicable in link prediction tasks, DHGNN can still capture the feature discrepancy between neighboring nodes.
 Results are reported in Table~\ref{tab:link}.
 Our model achieves the highest prediction accuracy across all datasets, with absolute improvements of 15.07\%, 1.77\%, 8.79\%, and 3.81\% over the best-performing baseline on each dataset, respectively.
 These results indicate that the proposed method effectively captures structural information from directed neighborhoods.
 This may be attributed to the fact that DHGNN maintains independent encoders for each direction, rather than performing fusion after every message passing layer in NDDGNN.
 This design enables each encoder to capture long-range dependencies along extended paths more effectively, thereby providing richer structural information for link prediction.